thatmitchcanter/monochromatic/README.md

 2. ``cd monochromatic``
 3. ``npm install``
 4. In ``Gulpfile.js``, set your proxy URL on line 24 to your development URL.
-5. To start developmetn and open a browser window with live-reloading, run ``gulp``
+5. To start development and open a browser window with live-reloading, run ``gulp``